Teacher Practical Guidance:

 YOU DO ALONE: Independent practice

 The framework is not necessarily linear, and students move back and forth between each phase as they master skills, strategies, and standards.
-The ultimate goal is for students to be able to transfer and apply their learning in different settings, leading to independent comprehension of the subject matter or task at hand.
+The ultimate goal is for students to be able to transfer and apply their learning in different settings, leading to independent comprehension of the subject matter or task at hand. link

 DATA